emissary-ingress/emissary/docs/reference/modules.md

   # requests to HTTPS if this field is set to true.
   # x_forwarded_proto_redirect: false

+  # load_balancer sets the global load balancing type and policy that
+  # Ambassador will use for all mappings, unless overridden in a
+  # mapping.
+Defaults to round robin with Kubernetes.
+  # More information at the [load balancer reference](/reference/load-balancer)
+  # load_balancer:
+  #   type: kubernetes/envoy
+  #   policy: round_robin

   # Set default CORS configuration for all mappings in the cluster.
 See
   # CORS syntax at https://www.getambassador.io/reference/cors.html
   # cors: